Estimate Time7 min

 What are stocks?

-Stocks represent partial ownership of a company.
+Stocks are a type of security that gives stockholders a share of ownership in a company.
 Depending on the stock type, they may also grant shareholders the right to vote on certain decisions affecting the company.

 How do stocks work?

-In a nutshell: Stocks can help companies and investors make money.
-For companies, money comes from the payments they receive when investors first buy their shares.
+Companies issue stock to raise funds to operate their businesses.
 This cash infusion can help companies in a variety of ways, such as helping to pay off existing debt and funding growth plans they can't—or don't want to—finance with new loans.

-Investors, meanwhile, can make money from stocks in 2 ways:
+Stockholders, or shareholders, can primarily make money in 2 ways:

 • Dividends.
-Certain companies may decide to share a portion of their financial success with investors through cash payments called dividends.
-These are normally expressed as a percentage of a share's value, often 1% to 3%, and are not guaranteed.
-Companies may pay them one quarter and skip the next, depending on their goals and financial situation.
+Some companies may decide to share a portion of their profits with investors through cash payments called dividends.
+A dividend yield is expressed as a percentage, often 1% to 3%.
+It is a calculation based off of the annualized dividend payout of a stock compared to the stock price.
+Companies may pay dividends one quarter and skip the next, depending on their goals and financial situation.

 Keep in mind that stock values don't always go up.
 Share prices can also fall, leaving investors with stocks worth (sometimes a lot) less than they paid for them.
 You can help decrease this risk by diversifying your investments and through a strategy called dollar-cost averaging, where you regularly invest a specific sum of money over time.
 When prices are low, you can afford to buy more shares.
 When they're high, you'll buy fewer.